maverickdevop/Postman_API_Tests/README.md

 Includes getting {{host_ru}} for the request
 Enables {{ws_name}} for query parameters of the GET request Enables {{TOKEN}} for Auth.
-I send POST request to authoriz, get Bearer Token and use in inside the GET-request
+I send POST request to authoriz, get Bearer Token and use in inside the GET-request Use variables in CSV and JSON files.
+Use variables from a CSV file in GET/POST requests

 In tests, I use checking: